dongguanting/DPA-RAG/README.md

 ## 💻 Data preparation
-We design a three-step method to gradually mine, augment, and filter out high-quality preference knowledge of LLMs:
+We design a three-step method to gradually mine, augment, and filter out high-quality preference knowledge:

 ### 1. Preference Knowledge Constructio
 For each samples in different datasets, you need to use [DPR](https://github.com/facebookresearch/DPR) to retrieve the top 100 passages.